Search for heavy long-lived charged particles with large ionization energy loss in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 The results for doubly charged \PGtpr through \PZpr boson resonant production are shown in Fig.~\ref{fig:massLimZPrimeTauPrime} as a 2D exclusion plot, taking the signal cross section for the \PZpr from \ZPrimepsi\ models \cite{Accomando:2010fz,atlas_Zprime_2017} and assuming a branching fraction of $\PZpr \to \PGtpr \PGtpr$ of 100\%.
 This plot displays the observed cross section limit as a function of the \PGtpr mass (on the $x$ axis) and of the \PZpr boson mass (on the $y$ axis).
 The empty circles correspond to the 35 simulated mass points.
 The cross section for the full plane is interpolated based on these 35 points.
 Where the \PZpr boson mass is 3000\GeV and each \PGtpr has a mass of 1400\GeV, the momentum available to the \PGtpr is very small, which makes the search less sensitive and results in higher excluded cross sections.
 The area above the black solid line in Fig.~\ref{fig:massLimZPrimeTauPrime} corresponds to the region that is compatible with the {ATLAS} excess from Ref.~\cite{Giudice_2022}, while the black star corresponds to the best fit of the ATLAS excess with this model.

 As the closest mass point to the star is at $m_{\PGtpr}=600\GeV$, the observed exclusion limit for that particular $m_{\PGtpr}$ hypothesis is displayed as a function of the \PZpr boson mass in Fig.~\ref{fig:massLim2} (right).
 Limits can be set on two \PZpr models.
 The exclusion limits for the \ZPrimepsi\ model lead to an observed mass exclusion at 3.95\TeV for the ionization method and at 4.03\TeV for the mass method.
 When the same signal simulation is re-interpreted for a \PZpr boson in the sequential SM (SSM)~\cite{HEWETT1989193}, the observed mass limit is at 4.38\TeV for the ionization method and at 4.57\TeV for the mass method.
 The improvement with respect to the \ZPrimepsi\ model is a consequence of the higher theoretical cross section values of the \ZPrimeSSM\ model.
 The main differences between these two models are the coupling constants to the {SM} particles and the width of the \PZpr boson.
 The width-to-mass ratio of the \PZpr boson changes from 0.53\% in the \ZPrimepsi\ model to 2.9\% in the \ZPrimeSSM\ model.
-The cross section limit does not change with respect to the \ZPrimepsi\ case.
 Since these limits are set in the context of a new model, there is no direct comparison to previous results.

 As reported in Table~5 of Ref.~\cite{ATLAS_excess}, the maximum excess observed by the ATLAS Collaboration is obtained for the hypothesis of a pair production of long-lived particles with a mass of 1.4\TeV.
 This excess corresponds to an observed signal cross section of $0.0453\unit{fb} / (A \epsilon)$.
-Using the acceptance ($A$) and efficiency ($\epsilon$) reported in the asssociated HEPData record~\cite{ATLAS_excess}, this excess corresponds to an observed signal cross section of 0.59\unit{fb} under the hypothesis of a stable \PSg.
+Using the acceptance ($A$) and efficiency ($\epsilon$) reported in the associated HEPData record~\cite{ATLAS_excess}, this excess corresponds to an observed signal cross section of 0.59\unit{fb} under the hypothesis of a stable \PSg.
 The observed excluded cross section obtained by the mass method is 0.43\unit{fb} for the same hypothesis.

 In Ref.~\cite{Giudice_2022}, an interpretation for the production of a \PZpr boson decaying into a pair of doubly charged heavy leptons shows that masses of about 5\TeV for the \PZpr boson and 600\GeV for the heavy lepton could explain the ATLAS excess.
 For this hypothesis, the present result excludes at the 95\% \CL signal cross sections above 0.047\unit{fb}, and therefore does not confirm the presence of a signal excess when its corresponding $(A \epsilon)$ is lower than 95\%.